fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5e.md

 ### Writing to a form

-Let's extend our tests so that our new test tries to log in to our application.
+Let's extend our tests so that our new test tries to login to our application.
 We assume our backend contains a user with the username <i>mluukkai</i> and password <i>salainen</i>.

 The test begins by opening the login form.